canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 @highlight 10,only

-`this` inside a stache template refers to the ViewModel instance created for that component, so `{{ this.title }}` makes stache read the `title` property on the component’s ViewModel instance, which is how `<h1>Today’s to-dos</h1>` gets rendered in the page!
+`this` inside a stache template refers to the ViewModel instance created for that component, so `{{ this.title }}` makes stache read the `title` property on the component’s ViewModel instance, which is how `<h1>Today’s to-dos!</h1>` gets rendered in the page!

 > Find something confusing or need help?
 [Join our Slack](https://bitovi.com/community/slack) and post a question
 > in the [#canjs channel](https://bitovi-community.slack.com/messages/CFC22NZ8A).
-We’re always happy to help!
+We answer every question and we’re eager to help!

 ## Connecting to a backend API